Creamy Leek and Pancetta Pappardelle Pasta

 - 6 ounces dried egg pappardelle pasta

-- Add the unsalted butter to the pan, and add the sliced leeks.
-Saute the leeks for 6-8 minutes over medium-high heat until they are lightly caramelized and soft.
-Add the heavy cream, chopped thyme, and 1/4 cup of water to the pan, and stir ingredients together.
+- Add the unsalted butter to the pan and add the sliced leeks.
+Sauté the leeks for 6 to 8 minutes over medium-high heat until they are lightly caramelized and soft.
+Add the heavy cream, chopped thyme, and ¼ cup of water to the pan, and stir ingredients together.
 Bring to a simmer and reduce the cream mixture for 2 to 3 minutes, or until thick enough to coat the back of a wooden spoon.
-Season to taste with salt and pepper.
+Season to taste with salt and freshly ground black pepper.